valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 module notifications to work.

-Warning: the notification callbacks are performed in a synchronous manner, so notification callbacks must to be fast, or they would slow Redis down.
+Warning: the notification callbacks are performed in a synchronous manner, so notification callbacks must to be fast, or they would slow Valkey down.
 If you need to take long actions, use threads to offload them.

-Moreover, the fact that the notification is executed synchronously means that the notification code will be executed in the middle on Redis logic (commands logic, eviction, expire).
+Moreover, the fact that the notification is executed synchronously means that the notification code will be executed in the middle on Valkey logic (commands logic, eviction, expire).
 Changing the key space while the logic runs is dangerous and discouraged.
 In order to react to key space events with write actions, please refer to [`RedisModule_AddPostNotificationJob`](#RedisModule_AddPostNotificationJob).